 In general, this curriculum unit seeks to promote student achievement toward mastery of state and city social studies program goals.
 More specifically activities of the unit are planned to address New Haven Social Studies Curriculum expectations, content strands, standards, performance, principles of teaching and learning, and social studies skills.
 An attempt has been made to include activities that are integrative and value-based.
 Moreover, lessons incorporate problem solving, organizing information, effective communication, and effective collaborative work.
 References to the New Haven curriculum are noted throughout the unit.

-(Recommended for World History and Current Events, grades 7-12.)
+(Developed for World History, grade 9; recommended for Middle and High School World History and Current Events, grades 7-12)